Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models: Simulation experiments

 Figure \ref{fig:miss2} displays the histogram of 500 observations sampled from the composite distribution of Case 1, with parameters $\mu = 0$, $\sigma = 0.5$, $x_{min} = 5$ and $\alpha = 2$.
 The true density and the estimated static mixture with parameters equal to the mean of the 1000 estimated parameter vectors obtained in the simulation experiments are displayed as well.

-Table \ref{tab:miss3} (when $\alpha=2$) and Table \ref{tab:miss4} (when $\alpha = 1.5$) show parameter estimates and standard errors; in addition, we report the \textit{p}-values of the Kolmogorov-Smirnov (KS) and Anderson-Darling (AD) goodness-of-fit (GoF) tests.
+Table \ref{tab:miss4} shows estimates and standard errors of the static mixture parameters when the shape parameter of the true DGP, i.e. the composite lognormal-Pareto, is $\alpha\in\{1.5,2\}$; in addition, we report the \textit{p}-values of the Kolmogorov-Smirnov (KS) and Anderson-Darling (AD) goodness-of-fit (GoF) tests.
+The null hypothesis of both tests is that two samples with the same sample size arise from a common unspecified distribution function.
+KS is implemented via the \texttt{ks.test} function, AD by means of the \texttt{ad.test} from the \texttt{kSamples} package \citep{CRAN:kSamples}.

-As of parameter estimates, the standard deviation of $\hat{\beta}$ when $n=100$ is noticeably large.
-Nevertheless, both Figure \ref{fig:miss2} and the GoF tests in tables \ref{tab:miss3} and \ref{tab:miss4} suggest that the fit is excellent.
+As for parameter estimates, the standard deviation of $\hat{\beta}$ when $n=100$ is noticeably large.
+Nevertheless, both Figure \ref{fig:miss2} and the GoF tests in Table \ref{tab:miss4} suggest a more complex model is not needed.

-Since these kinds of distributions are expected to be especially important for risk measurement purposes, Table \ref{tab:VaRmiss2} displays the estimated VaR obtained via the correctly-specified model and the mis-specified lognormal-GPD distribution, along with the true quantile.
+Since these kinds of distributions are expected to be especially important for risk measurement purposes, Table \ref{tab:VaRmiss2} displays the estimated VaR obtained via the correctly-specified composite lognormal-Pareto model and the mis-specified lognormal-GPD static mixture, along with the true quantile.
 The VaR is computed via Monte Carlo simulation with $10^4$ replications.
 95\% confidence intervals are reported as well.
 The point estimates of the VaRs are close to each other and, as clearly results from the confidence intervals, they are not significantly different from each other.